Sig Mejdal: Houston Astros

 In 2012, Mejdal became the Director of Decision Sciences for the Houston Astros, where he supported recruitment decisions based on physical tests and historical player performance.
 Hiring Mejdal to apply an analytics-based decision tree on their player choices part of the front office's effort to revitalize the team and address performance issues from prior seasons.
 Employing his skills as a former NASA researcher, he helped create the STOUT system in St. Louis, named after the combination of "stat" and "scout," for making player choices.
 In the time that Mejdal was with the Astros, they drafted more major leaguers than any other organization.
 The system was criticized for de-humanizing players, but after trading off some players and making new recruits, the Astro's farm system became ranked among the best in baseball.
 The Astros also used analytics to persuade players that were uncomfortable with non-traditional positions on the field to embrace shifts, which the team now uses very heavily.
 Mejdal was instrumental in the development of the Houston Astros' farm system and the team's improvement from three consecutive seasons with at least 106 losses to winning the World Series in 2017.
 Additionally, he played an important role in introducing more intensive batting practice routines before games.

 In 2015, Mejdal was one of the team's advisers whose login credentials were believed to have been used to hack into the team's database.

 Baltimore Orioles

 In 2018, the Baltimore Orioles began rebuilding their team by hiring Mike Elias, previously from the Houston Astros, as General Manager.
-Elias subsequently hired Mejdal as Vice President and Assistant General Manager of Analytics.
+Elias subsequently hired Mejdal as vice president and Assistant General Manager of Analytics.
 Mejdal helped Elias by implementing advanced analytics and international scouting, similar to their successful approach with the Houston Astros.
 Their strategy involved dismantling the existing roster to rebuild it from the ground up, focusing on young, cost-effective talent.
 Key acquisitions, such as trading for ace pitcher Corbin Burnes, have positioned the Orioles as a competitive team in Major League Baseball.
 The Orioles moved from 110 losses in 2021 to 100 wins in 2023 and progressed from being 61 games behind the first place in 2018 to winning the AL East in 2023.
+While serving as an assistant general manager of the Baltimore Orioles, Sig Mejdal experimented with torpedo bats and made them available to players.
+According to Orioles first baseman Ryan O'Hearn, Mejdal provided him with a torpedo bat and a model customized using his batted-ball data; O'Hearn said he first learned about the bats from Mejdal in 2023.